Magister degree: Sweden

-Territories of Former Yugoslavia
+Former Yugoslavia

-In Slovenia, Bosnia and Herzegovina, Serbia, Croatia, Montenegro, North Macedonia and other territories once part of Yugoslavia, before the implementation of the Bologna process, the magistar nauka/magister znanosti (Magister of Science) was a research-oriented degree awarded for 2 or 3 years of study following the diploma degree (which lasted 4 to 6 years) and the defense of a magistarski rad (magister's thesis).
+In Slovenia, Bosnia and Herzegovina, Serbia, Croatia, Montenegro, North Macedonia and other territories once part of Yugoslavia, before the implementation of the Bologna Process, the magistar nauka/magister znanosti (Magister of Science) was a research-oriented degree awarded for two or three years of study following the diploma degree (which lasted 4 to 6 years) and the defense of a magistarski rad (Magister's thesis).
 In order to be promoted to doktor nauka/znanosti (Doctor of Science), a magistar was supposed to write and defend a doctoral thesis.
 Magistar um(j)etnosti (Magister of Arts) was a terminal degree in music performance, acting and visual arts.

-In Serbia, by decision of the Serbian Parliament (Odredba stava 2.), the status of those graduated before the Bologna process is now equivalent with master's degree graduates in the EU.
+In Serbia, by decision of the Serbian Parliament (Odredba stava 2.), the status of those graduated before the Bologna process is now equivalent with Master's degree graduates in the EU.
 Magister's degree has been considered as equivalent of the first two years of three years doctoral studies.
 In Croatia, the statuses are regulated by a new law from 2007 and a new classification from 2008.

 Entering 'Magistar" studies was a highly selective process.
 Only students with high GPA were eligible for studies of this kind.
 Mostly, those were preselected students who were employed at universities.

 This kind of degree entitles one to be considered as PhD candidate.
 He or she can immediately start working on a dissertation.
 The person with this kind of degree completed overall 4 + 3 years of education (humanities, science etc.) or 5 + 3 (engineering) years of education after high school.
 Two years were related to the coursework only.
 After two years of coursework and research, the thesis was completed in a year or two after the coursework, although it roughly depended on a workload of an average graduate student who is considered to be a faculty member with teaching responsibilities (which can be up to 16 hours per week of a teaching load).

 After the Bologna process, previous undergraduate education has been reformed.
 Current students that are in a 3- or 4-year Bachelor program and 1–2 Master program have to complete PhD requirements before writing their dissertation.
 They have to complete the coursework and pass preliminary exams.
 Students with Magistar degree have no such requirements.
 They have to do the research only related to the dissertation.
 Some universities which retained the Magistar (e.g. University of Zagreb) use it as a pre-postgraduate studies qualification.